mohamadhoseinmoradi/telegraf-k8s/Readme.md

 after the first pilot , we encountered a huge zombie processes caused by "Exec MTR" module and made the k8s worker nodes to operate faulty and disrupt some services like CNI and etc. so we had to use a PID 1 to fulfil the lack of init in container and we prefered to use "Tini" as the PID 1 to control zombie reaping caused by "Exec MTR".

-to rebuild your custom image you can also use `registry.cafebazaar.ir` as a local image repository intead of docker hub.
+to rebuild your custom image you can also a local image repository or any kind of container Registry instead of docker hub.

 # Secret

 for credentials , ingress authentication and ingress TLS

-influxDB secrets:
-if you are using influxdb as the output plugin to store and process metrics for this secrets file use :
-`kubectl apply -f telegraf-influxdb-secret.yml` or `kubectl create secret generic telegraf-influxdb-secret --from-file=secret.yml` verify the secrets with ==> `kubectl get secrets` .

 ingress basic authentication:
 install `apache2-utils` and create a username and password file called auth using htpasswd ==> `htpasswd -C auth telegraf`